drogue-iot/drogue-cloud/HACKING.md

 The makefile will use a build container to perform the actual build.

+### In minikube

+If you wish to use local minikube image registry, you'll need to point your docker to it

+    eval $(minikube -p minikube docker-env)

+Additionally, you have to mount your working dir to minikube VM

+    minikube mount --mode 0755 $(pwd):$(pwd)

+Now, you can build images locally without pushing them to the central registry

+    make CONTAINER_REGISTRY=quay.io/your-org quick

 ## Deploy Helm charts of local components

 ### Drogue Cloud